howonlee/mertonon/docs/v0_14_roadmap.md

+- [ ] Download page on the static website - figure out samey jar name or something
 - [ ] Theory of value vaguest outline, research
 - [ ] Prezzo mk 2
 - [ ] Get the grad sidebar to say it's OK if the validations work, currently its a noop